Avihs-G/digital-library-system/README.md

 ## ⚙️ Firebase Configuration

-To use Firebase services, configure your Firebase project:

-1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
+To get started with Firebase, follow these steps:

+1. Go to [firebase.google.com](https://firebase.google.com) and create a project.
-2. Enable **Email/Password Authentication**
+2. Enable **Email/Password Authentication** under **Authentication**.
+3. Enable **Cloud Firestore** from the Firebase console.
-3. Create a **Firestore Database** with the following collections:
+4. Create the following collections and sample documents:

 ### `users` collection:
 ```json